cyco130/tearless/readme.md

 TODO:
 - Prod build (should work, I just didn't have the time).
-- A vite plugin so we can import other `.route.tsx` files and have access to their methods.
+- ~~A vite plugin so we can import other `.route.tsx` files and have access to their methods.
 Direct call on the server, RPC proxy on the client.
-Return type is easy to define, the proxy should also be fairly straightforward to implement.
+Return type is easy to define, the proxy should also be fairly straightforward to implement.~~

+	EDIT: This is not needed.
+Just use plain import and use them in your methods.
+Ideally, the methods object should be your only window to the server-side.

-- Error handling, validation, etc.
+- HTML escaping, error handling, validation, etc.